Real Avilés Industrial CF: Last decades

 In 1983 Avilés absorbed Club Deportivo Ensidesa and changed its name again, to Real Avilés Industrial Club de Fútbol.
 It played in Segunda División B (the third highest level of the league pyramid) for two seasons and returned to that level at the end of the 1987–88 campaign, being crowned champions three years later and thus promoting to Segunda División: after comfortably finishing in midtable in its first season, the team ranked second from bottom in the following, spending a further eight years in the third category then two more from 2002 to 2004, after which it returned to Tercera División (the fourth highest level).

 The relegation to Tercera was followed by a serious financial and social crisis in the club, with almost all the supporters leaving the club.
 In 2010, the board of the club retook its old name Real Avilés Club de Fútbol.

 Following an agreement with the investment group "Golplus", Real Avilés failed to promote to Segunda División B in 2012, but the club could buy a vacant berth in the third tier.
 Two years later, Real Avilés would play the promotion play-offs to Segunda División.
 They would eliminate FC Cartagena in the first round, but failed in the attempt to beat UE Llagostera in the second one.
 In October 2014, Golplus would leave the club due to the lack of support and Real Avilés would start a new crisis that ended with the relegation to Tercera División after being beaten in the relegation playoffs by CD Eldense.

 On 3 July 2017, the Royal Spanish Football Federation would not allow Real Avilés to register its players in any of the categories due to an unpaid debt of €32,000 to their players.
 After paying it, the club continued involved in serious internal problems as José María Tejero, owner of the club, and the management group did not reach an agreement.
 Tejero decided to take the helm of the club despite the opposition of the management group, and without terminating the contract; this action started when during the preseason of the 2017–18 Tercera División, Tejero called private security for not allowing the coaches and the players, contracted by the management group, to train in the municipal facilities.

 After this incident, the owner and the management group made a different team each one for playing in the 2017–18 Tercera División.
 Both hired one coach and signed several players, but finally only the ones contracted by the owner were finally registered.

+On 7 July 2023, Avilés announced a change of name to Real Avilés Industrial CF for the upcoming season.